athultr1997/DSA/java/src/main/java/algo/_015_four_sum_2/README.md

 * If it is present, increment the result by its count.
 * Return the result.

+Questions:
+1. Why not use 3Sum approch?
+A) Time Complexity will be O(N^3)

 **TC-O(N^2)**: Due to the two double loops.

 **SC-O(N^2)**: Due the number of distinct possibilities of sums of elements of nums1 and nums2.